serdarciplak/BlazorMonaco/README.md

     Install-Package BlazorMonaco
     ```

-- Add the script tags below to your html's body tag.
-Note that these tags must be placed before the Blazor script tag (`blazor.webassembly.js`, `blazor.server.js` or `blazor.web.js`).
+- Add the script tags below to the end of your html body tag.
+Note that they must be placed before the Blazor script tag (`blazor.webassembly.js`, `blazor.server.js` or `blazor.web.js`).

     ```html
     <script src="_content/BlazorMonaco/jsInterop.js"></script>